Rtoax/test-linux/README.md

 If glibc/posix/syscall already have name `a`, The function test-linux implemented is name `tl_a`(the `tl_` prefix).

+# Miscs

+It seems that I have also added some **GPU** and **AI** related content, which is less related to Linux, but most of it is still part of the Linux ecosystem.

 # License

 If the source code file has a copyright information at the beginning, the copyright of the source code is the description content, otherwise, it is the copyright of the test-linux repository.